MrSups2003/ECE2112PA1/README.md

 - Here is an example: ![image](https://github.com/user-attachments/assets/2ab98417-9078-40a6-894e-3bd27a05d904)

-3. UNPACKING LIST PROBLEM: Unpack the list writeyourcodehere into three variables, being first, middle, and last, with middle being everything in between the first and last element.
+# 3. UNPACKING LIST PROBLEM

+Unpack the list writeyourcodehere into three variables, being first, middle, and last, with middle being everything in between the first and last element.
 Then print all three variables.